linode/docs/docs/guides/platform/get-started/creating-a-compute-instance/index.md

 enable_h1: true
 ---

-This guide walks you through creating a Linode Compute Instance through the Cloud Manager.
+This guide walks you through creating a Compute Instance (also frequently called a *Linode*) through the Cloud Manager.
 Whether this is your first time using Linode or if you're a long time user, you should carefully consider each step in the process to make sure you're getting the most of your Linode services.

 1. [Open the Create Form in the Cloud Manager](#open-the-create-form-in-the-cloud-manager)
 1. [Choose a Distribution, App, or Image](#choose-a-distribution-app-or-image)